bambora-na/dev.na.bambora.com/source/docs/guides/3D_secure_2_0.md

 ### Processing a Payment Using a 3DS Session Data Token

-A credit card that has been successfully authenticated through the EMV 3DS API can be later referenced to complete a payment, without needing to resubmit the credit card number and expiry.
+A credit card that has been successfully authenticated through the 3D Secure 2.0 API can be later referenced to complete a payment, without needing to resubmit the credit card number and expiry.
 The value of the 'threeDS_session_data' parameter returned in the authentication response can be used as a token to the card data and 3D Secure results, when submitting a request to the Payment API.

 In the payment request we must set the 'payment_method' to a value of '3d_secure_token', then pass a '3d_secure' object containing the 'threeDS_session_data' as the token to the card data and 3D Secure results.